 The biggest challenge setting up Plex on Chromecast is figuring out ways to cast content to it without tying up your computer or phone while you watch.
-Plex on Chromecast works really well, using their full-featured web client to send content to your TV without forcing you to keep the movie playing on another device.
-Here’s how to you can easily set up Plex on Chromecast.
+Using the Plex full-featured web client to send content to your TV removes the need to keep the movie or TV show playing on another device.
+Here’s how you can easily set up Plex on Chromecast.

 What are Plex and Chromecast?

 Plex is a streaming media server that can deliver content to your TV, computer, or mobile devices.
 You can use Plex to watch movies and shows that you have downloaded.
 It also manages music, and will let you take your home music library with you out of the house.

 Many of the best Plex features are free — this includes playback of anything on your server, as well as a raft of movies, shows and live TV.
 A subscription is required if you want to use Plex mobile apps, record over-the-air broadcasts, and to skip credits and intros in your personal library.

 Google made the Chromecast digital media player as a low-cost, simple streaming device that will work on any TV with an HDMI port.
 They were one of the first home streaming devices to market in 2013, and they have an established user base.

 One of the things Plex does better than its competitors is offer full support for every device, and that’s a huge advantage.
 You can set up Plex to cast videos without stuttering or audio de-sync issues, even on underpowered first-generation Chromecast devices.

 If Chromecast has a weakness, it’s that there’s no way to install apps or stream independently, like most competing devices.
 Everything that you want to see on your TV at home has to be ‘casted,’ or streamed, to your Chromecast.

 But Plex’s universal support for Google Cast, along with the fact that it has an excellent web interface, makes it a great choice for anyone who owns a Chromecast.